DanEm95/DanEm95/README.md

 ---

 🖥️ **My journey from 'Hello World' to real software** 🖥️
-During my apprenticeship at CBW (graduating in January 2025), I've learned not only how to write clean code, but also how to understand it - even the code I wrote weeks ago!
-I've developed applications that solve real-world problems, from small automations to significant optimizations.
+During my apprenticeship at CBW (graduation in mid-January 2025), I not only learned to write clean code, but also to understand it - even the code I wrote a few weeks ago.
+In various projects I developed applications that not only work, but also solve real problems.
+This ranged from small automations to big optimizations.
-Fun fact: I've discovered that *commenting my code* makes my future self much happier.
+Fun fact: I have already learned that commenting code makes my future much more relaxed.

 ---

 🕵️‍♂️ **Debugging - More Than Just Finding Bugs 🐞**
-What excites me most about software development is the mix of creative problem solving and technical precision.
-Debugging feels like a detective game: challenging, occasionally frustrating, but always rewarding when the last bug is squashed.
-I thrive on collaboration, enjoy learning new technologies, and constantly push myself to grow.
-Most importantly, I believe that technology should serve people - and this belief motivates me every day.
+What fascinates me about software development is the mix of creative problem solving and technical precision.
+Debugging is like a detective game for me - challenging and sometimes frustrating, but incredibly satisfying when the last bug is found.
+I love working with teams, discovering new technologies, and pushing myself.
+Most of all, I believe that technology can help people - and that motivates me every day.

 ---

 📨 **Contact Me!** 📨
-Want to collaborate on an exciting project or trade coding tips?
-I'd love to connect!
-Drop me a line on LinkedIn and let's start what could be the beginning of an incredible (code) adventure.
+If you want to talk about exciting projects or just exchange tips, I am at your disposal!
+Drop me a line on LinkedIn.
+Who knows, maybe our next conversation is the beginning of a great (code) adventure!

 [![LINKEDIN](https://img.shields.io/badge/LINKEDIN-blue?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/daniel-malychko)
 [![PORTFOLIO](https://img.shields.io/badge/PORTFOLIO-orange?style=flat-square&logo=google-chrome&logoColor=white)](#)